SuboptimalEng/cpp-tutorials/030-civ-ii-gandhi/README.md

 ## Titles

+- Why 1 - 2 = 255 | The C++ "Nuclear Gandhi" Legend
+- Why Does Gandhi Nuke You in Civ | C++ Urban Legend
-- Why does Gandhi go nuclear in Civ 2 | C++ Urban Legend
+- Why Does Gandhi Nuke You in Civ | C++ Urban Legend Explained
+- Why Does Gandhi Nuke You in Civ?

+- The C++ Logic That Made Gandhi Nuke You Unprompted
+- The C++ Logic That Made Gandhi Evil | C++ Urban Legend Explained
+- How C++ Created the Nuclear Gandhi Urban Legend

 ## References